 Cyprus High first opened its doors in April of l9l8.
 The first school year started with grades seven through ten.
 A new grade was added each year until l92l when the first high school diplomas were awarded to five graduates.

 The closing of the mills the following year depleted the school population to such an extent that the senior high department closed, and the few remaining high school students were transported to Granite High School.

 When the mill resumed work again in l922 the tenth grade was again added, followed the next year by grade eleven.
 In l924, the first story of the administration building was completed, and in May of l925, sixteen students graduated.
 That summer the second story of classrooms came into being.
 The school now consisted of twelve classrooms, an office, storerooms, lockers and a library.

-More recently, in the spring of l978, contracts were let to construct a new science and ceramics building on the northwest corner of the campus and a new girls’ gym on the southwest.
+In the spring of l978, contracts were awarded to construct a new science and ceramics building on the northwest corner of the campus and a new girls’ gym on the southwest.
 At last, our great school seemed to be finished.

-Things did not bode well for the old Pirate ship.
+However, things did not bode well for the old Pirate ship.
 During the fall and winter of l98l, some old cracks and bulges in the l9l8 hull began to widen and sag.
 Even the bulkheads, (“doors” to you landlubbers), in the l965 superstructure started to stick.
-It wasn’t long before parts of our vessel were declared to decommission the l9l8 and l965 portions of the old ship and send them to the bottom.
+It wasn’t long before parts of our vessel were decommissioned and the l9l8 and l965 portions of the old ship were sent to the bottom.
 What was left of our great ship was towed into dry dock for a complete rebuilding.